mozilla/high-fidelity/making-of.md

 ### The Easy Parts ###

+#### Don't be `eval()` ####

+Basically all JavaScript templating libraries will `eval()` templates and turn them into executable code.
+This is fine when debugging, but slow in production.
+Still, modern browsers being what they are, many apps could never pre-compile their templates and probably make out alright.

+For privileged apps, a strict set of CSP rules are enforced, and _any_ `eval()` or `new Function` calls will cause the app to fail.
+I [include a fancy RequireJS template loader](https://github.com/mozilla/high-fidelity/blob/fb606df7fe956394e8efc71b7503a3342db6ad65/www/js/lib/tpl.js) and pre-compile my templates into my `main.built.js` file to solve this problem.

 #### HTTP requests ####

 Turns out, **cross-origin HTTP requests** are simple on Firefox OS.
 All it takes is requesting the `systemXHR` permission in your [web app's manifest](https://developer.mozilla.org/en-US/docs/Apps/Manifest) and initializing all your XHR requests with a special argument: